prysmaticlabs/documentation/website/docs/advanced/builder.md

 **Q:** How do I recover if circuit breaker is triggered?

-**A:** Once the circuit breaker is triggered local execution will continue to be used until both conditions max consecutive slots missed, and slots missed in epoch are no longer true.
+**A:** Once the circuit breaker is triggered, local execution will continue to be used until both conditions: max consecutive slots missed and slots missed in epoch are no longer true.
 The beacon node does not need to be restarted.

 **Q:** What happens if the execution client goes down while connected to the builder?